|

 When palletizing things for conveyance from the U.S. overseas, always pay attention to wood packing restrictions that apply in international cargo transportation.

 DISADVANTAGES: Additional charges apply.
 Please note that the international shipping cost estimated using our online freight calculator does not include the charges unless you ship overseas loads on appropriate pallets or forkliftable crates.
-It will apply to the carrier's freight cost and relates to:
+It will apply to the carrier's intl freight cost and relates to:

 People ask: How much does it cost to palletize my boxes?
 How can I estimate it?